Career College serving San Diego County

 Students attending an accredited college, like ATA, are eligible for Federal Financial Aid to assist in paying for tuition.
 In addition to student loans, this aid can provide free grant money to attend school.

 ATA College participates in financial aid programs to assist students in paying for their tuition and fees.
-Preparing for a lifelong career requires not only a commitment of time and effort but also a financial investment in a quality educational program.
-Many people feel that they cannot afford the tuition, books, and time required for formal training.
+Preparing for a lifelong career requires a commitment of time and effort, and financial investment in a quality educational program.
+Many people feel they cannot afford the tuition, books, and time required for formal training.
 The following financial aid programs are available to students at ATA College, subject to individual qualifications.

 • PELL | Federal Pell Grant